voxpupuli/puppet-bacula/README.md

   Defaults to `false` which disables this directive.
 Bacula `Schedule` directive.
 - `priority`: the priority of the job.
   Defaults to `false` which disables this directive.
 Bacula `Priority` directive.
+- `selection_type`: determines how a copy/migration job will go about selecting what JobIds to migrate
+- `selection_pattern`: gives you fine control over exactly what JobIds are selected for a copy/migration job.

 See also `bacula::jobdefs`.